Golf: Briton Hatton wins Arnold Palmer Invitational by one shot

 He tapped in from two feet to clinch his first PGA Tour victory with a two-over-par 74 on another windy day at bone-dry Bay Hill in Orlando, becoming the third straight European champion after Rory McIlroy and Francesco Molinari.

-Hatton shot four-under 284 ahead of Australian Leishman (73) on three-under.
-South Korean Im Sung-jae (73), winner of last week’s Honda Classic, was another shot back in third place.
+Hatton shot four-under 284 ahead of Australian Leishman (73) on three-under while South Korean Im Sung-jae (73), winner of last week’s Honda Classic, was another shot back in third place.

 World number one McIlroy slipped out of contention after he double-bogeyed the sixth and ninth holes.